Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.serverPoolMaxFree](./values.yaml#L3090)

 Optional, but mandatory if `load.serverPoolMaxSize`is set to `0`.
-Maximum number of idle threads allowed for the "SERVER" internal pool, which is devoted to the management of the client requests.
+Maximum number of idle threads allowed for the `SERVER` internal pool, which is devoted to the management of the client requests.
 Put in a different way, it is the minimum number of threads that can be present in the pool.
 To accomplish this setting, at pool initialization, suitable idle threads are created; then, each time a thread becomes idle, it is discarded only if enough threads are already in the pool.
 It must not be greater than `load.serverPoolMaxSize` (unless the latter is set to `0`, i.e. `unlimited`); however, it may be lower, in case `load.serverPoolMaxSize` is kept high in order to face request bursts; a zero value means no idle threads allowed in the pool, though this is not recommended for performance reasons. same as `load.serverPoolMaxSize`, unless the latter is set to `0`, i.e. `unlimited`, in which case this setting is mandatory

 **Default:**